-The following table sets forth information concerning the Company's equity compensation plans at February 3, 2018:
+The following table sets forth information concerning the Company's equity compensation plans at February 3, 2024:

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted- average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by security holders (1) 256,200 \$ 22.82 2,659,203 Equity compensation plans not approved by security holders (2) Employee stock purchase plans approved by security holders (3) 239,962
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by security holders (1) 380,015 \$ 26.51 2,434,767 Equity compensation plans not approved by security holders (2) - - - Employee stock purchase plans approved by security holders (3) - 522,280

-- (1) Equity compensation plans approved by shareholders include the 2005 Equity Incentive Plan and the 2014 Equity Incentive Plan. - (2) The Company does not have any equity compensation plans that were not approved by the Company's shareholders. - (3) Employee stock purchase plans approved by shareholders include the 2014 Employee Stock Purchase Plan.
+(1) Equity compensation plans approved by shareholders includes the 2023 Equity Incentive Plan and the 2014 Equity Incentive Plan which was terminated upon approval of the 2023 Equity Incentive Plan by the Company's shareholders in May 2023.

+(2) The Company does not have any equity compensation plans that were not approved by the Company's shareholders.

+(3) Employee stock purchase plans approved by shareholders include the 2023 Employee Stock Purchase Plan.